How do you know you have an obsessive-compulsive disorder?

-Many factors have been linked with the development of OCD; biological, environmental and cognitive.
+Many factors have been linked to the development of OCD; biological, environmental and cognitive.

 Some studies suggest that some parts of the brain that are associated with primitive actions such as aggression and sexuality are more active in people who have OCD.

-On the other hand, cognitive-behavioural theories suggest that obsession is caused by the presence of intrusive thoughts.
-While compulsive behaviours develop through operant conditioning.
+On the other hand, cognitive-behavioral theories suggest that obsession is caused by the presence of intrusive thoughts.
+While compulsive behaviors develop through operant conditioning.

 How to treat obsessive-compulsive disorder?

-There are two leading treatments of OCD.
-It involves biological and cognitive behavioural therapies.
+There are two leading treatments for OCD.
+It involves biological and cognitive behavioral therapies.

 Biological treatments, of course, involve antidepressant drugs.

-Cognitive-behavioral therapies however offers drug free solution.
+Cognitive-behavioral therapies, however, offers a drug-free solution.
 In this technique, a person with OCD will be deliberately exposed to something that causes his/her obsession.
-A person is constrained from responding compulsive behavior during therapy session.
+A person is constrained from responding compulsive behavior during a therapy session.

 Obsessive-compulsive is a disorder that impairs individual’s daily life functioning.
 But like any problem, this disorder is curable.
 Thanks to the continuous progress in scientific research that produced a number of available therapeutic techniques.